mnomn/recaller/README.md

 For linux and raspberry pi

-- Copy route2cloud and install_r2c.sh to target computer.
+- Copy the built route2cloud and install_r2c.sh to the target computer.
 - Run `sudo bash install_r2c.sh`
-- Add configuration file(s)"
+- Add configuration file(s)

 ### Configuration format

-Configuration is defined in one or many files.
-Files must be in config folder (default usr/local/etc/route2cloud/).
-Configuration files can be called anything, as long as they end in ".conf".
-Toml and json is supported.
+Configuration is defined in one or many files located in the config folder (default usr/local/etc/route2cloud/).
+Files can be called anything, as long as they end in ".conf".
+Both toml and json is supported.
 See examples in configuration_files directory.

 #### Top level configuration

-http and and username/password.
+Hppt port and username/password can be defined.
 Default 8222 without password.
 Only set this in one place/file.

 #### Routes configuration

-The "routes" is a list of rules for how to resend incomming requests.
+The "routes" is a list of rules for how to resend requests.
+An incoming http request results in an outgoing request to the url specified in "out".